Azure/az-vmware-cli/README.md

 ```

 ## AutoRest client code generation
 The code in the `azext_vmware/vendored_sdks` subdirectory was generated using the [AutoRest CLI](http://azure.github.io/autorest/user/command-line-interface.html).
 It is a Node app that bootstraps a dotnet app.
 It generates code from the a Swagger 2 spec.
-Here is how the current code was generated:
+Here is how the code is generated:

 ``` sh
 docker run --rm -it -v ${PWD}:/src -v ${PWD}/../azure-rest-api-specs:/azure-rest-api-specs -w /src node:lts bash